firstbatchxyz/dria-blog/docs/factory/graph_builder.md

 ---
 categories:
-- Software Engineering
+- Workflows
-description: Generate a graph of concepts and relationships in AI using the GenerateGraph tool with Python and Dria.
+description: Generate a graph of concepts and their relationships using a Singleton task for AI context extraction and visualization.
 tags:
-- GenerateGraph
+- graph generation
-- Artificial Intelligence
+- AI concepts
-- Python
+- data visualization
-- Data Visualization
+- Singleton task
-- Ontology
+- ontology extraction
 ---

 # GenerateGraph